Islam in Senegal

 Islam is the predominant religion in Senegal.
 97 percent of the country's population is estimated to be Muslim.
 Islam has had a presence in Senegal since the 11th century.
 Sufi brotherhoods expanded with French colonization, as people turned to religious authority rather than the colonial administration.
 The main Sufi orders are the Tijaniyyah, the Muridiyyah or Mourides, and to a lesser extent, the pan-Islamic Qadiriyyah and the smaller Layene order.
-Approximately 1% are Shiites and <1% are Ahmadiyya Muslims.
+Approximately 1% are Shiites.

 History

 Introduction of Islam

-For nearly a millennium, there has been an Islamic presence in Senegal.
+For nearly a millennium, there has been a Muslim presence in Senegal.
 Islam's influence in the area began with the conversion of King of Takrur, War Jabi in 1040, likely as a result of the Trans-Saharan trade between North and West Africa.
 The King attempted to convert his subjects, who are now referred to as Tukulors or the Toucouleur people, in the first attempt to convert an entire region in this area.
 Other empires, such as the Jolof empire, were more resistant to Islam in favor of their traditional religion.
 Even in areas where an Islamic presence was found, many continued traditional animist practices, according to Portuguese accounts.